 Platinum Eagles and Platinum Maples are each legal tender issued by their respective governments.
 They are both eligible for inclusion in your individual retirement account (IRA), known as a self-directed IRA.
 Follow the link to learn more about including platinum, gold, and silver in your IRA.

 Precious metals investors tend to prefer buying platinum bullion that comes from major mints.
 This is understandable considering it is difficult to distinguish between platinum and silver from their visual appearance alone.
 For this reason, generic platinum bars and rounds are less popular than their name brand counterparts.

 Prices for most well-known platinum products will generally be less than 10% above the spot price for the metal.
 This premium is due to the relative scarcity of platinum coins and bars available in dealer inventories.

 The first notable deposits of platinum were found mixed with gold deposit during the Spanish conquest of Colombia in the 1500's.
-They named this worthless metal with the high melting point "platina," or "little silver."
+They named this rare metal with the high melting point "platina," or "little silver."
 It wasn't until the early 1800's that a method for smelting and purifying platinum was finally found.
 The famous metals corporation Johnson-Matthey began when Percival Johnson took in George Matthey as an apprentice in 1838.
 Together they perfected platinum and palladium refining in 1851.